David Eidelberg, MD

 Location: Manhasset, New York, United States

-Dr. Eidelberg received his medical training at Harvard followed by a postdoctoral fellowships at the National Hospital, Queen Square in London UK and at Cornell University Medical College in New York.
-He is the author of over 350 peer-reviewed scientific articles and reviews and serves on the scientific advisory boards of The Michael J. Fox Foundation for Parkinsonís Research and the Bachmann-Strauss Dystonia & Parkinson Foundation.
+Dr. Eidelberg received his medical training at Harvard, followed by postdoctoral fellowships at the National Hospital, Queen Square in London and at Cornell University Medical College in New York.
+He is the author of over 350 peer-reviewed scientific articles and reviews and has served on the scientific advisory board of The Michael J. Fox Foundation.